 – “Small Worlds,” off Swimming

 Mac Miller’s battle with depression, intertwined with drug use, is not uncommon.
-Mac Miller and Robin Williams are just some of the many examples of individuals with co-occurring – just two of the 7.7 million people battling co-occurring mental and substance use disorders.
+Mac Miller and Robin Williams are just some of the many examples of individuals with depression and drug addiction co-occurring – just two of the 7.7 million people battling co-occurring mental and substance use disorders.
 These people, all fighting similar fights, often turn to drugs to escape or cope with their emotional pains.
 The problem is, drugs exacerbate depressive symptoms.
 Drug use and depression affect the same areas of the brain, changing how a person thinks and feels.
 In treatment terms, co-occurring disorders are sometimes called “dual diagnosis.”

 In one of Mac Miller’s more recent interviews, he tries to put words to his depressive state.
 When asked how he manages hurt feelings and negativity, he says, “I really wouldn’t want just happiness.
 And I don’t want just sadness either.
 I don’t want to be depressed.
 I want to be able to have good days and bad days.”
 Like many individuals battling depression, he found those better days with parties and drug use.

 When a person battling co-occurring disorders, it is critical to get proper, professional help.
-Left untreated, these disorders can have detrimental effects on the brain, mental state, and overall quality of life. is highly recommended in these types of situations.
+Left untreated, these disorders can have detrimental effects on the brain, mental state, and overall quality of life.
+Integrated, dual diagnosis treatment is highly recommended in these types of situations.
 To the same end, it is highly recommended that a person battling a drug addiction or a mental health issue also get proper help.
 Studies show that mental health disorders can lead to drug addiction, and vice versa.
 If someone you know and love is at all at risk – of addiction, mental health issues, or even overdose – please do not hesitate to seek help.
 You can be the change; the positive light in their lives.

 Contact Turnbridge at 877-581-1793 for information about our dual diagnosis treatment programs in Connecticut – or even just to chat.
 You should never feel scared or ashamed of asking for help.
 Drug addiction is treatable, and recovery is always possible.